 Believe me, I understand what it means to be busy.
 It’s a reality of modern life, and the cultural pressures for us to strive for super-achiever status can be overwhelming unless we’re clear about our priorities.

 I’m very clear that one of the reasons I was put on this earth is to encourage and connect with others, and one of my favorite ways of doing this is through a simple, low tech, old fashioned tool: the personal handwritten note.
-I love receiving them and I love sending them, and from the responses I get to my notes, I know they often make a difference in the lives of others.
+I love receiving them and I love sending them.
+From the responses I get to my notes, I know they often make a difference in the lives of others.

-When I share my passion for handwritten notes and try to inspire others to write more notes themselves, the most common response is, “I just don’t have time.”
+When I share my passion for handwritten notes and try to inspire others to write more notes themselves, the most common comment is, “I just don’t have time.”

 Sorry, but that doesn’t cut it.

 I will accept any of these responses: “I hate to write handwritten notes,” or “I never know what to say in a handwritten note,” or even “Writing handwritten notes is just not a priority for me right now.”